AUTOMATIC1111/stable-diffusion-webui/EXAMPLES/README.md

-# Stable Diffusion Guide for beginners
+# Stable Diffusion Guide for Beginners

 I will be going through all the tools in automatic1111's WebUI that I think is most important/useful.